-How do you become a HR Administrator and what does the role involve?
+How do you become an HR Administrator and what does the role involve?

-In smaller companies, they also handle the hiring process from potential while carrying out administrative tasks such as preparing reports, storing records and files and arranging meetings, among other things.
+In smaller companies, they also handle the hiring process while carrying out administrative tasks such as preparing reports, storing records and files and arranging meetings, among other things.

-While there are no official educational requirements for a HR Administrator, a Bachelor's degree in Business Administration or Human Resources Management would be a great asset.
-Any experience in office work may also increase the chances of becoming a HR Administrator.
+While there are no official educational requirements for an HR Administrator, a Bachelor's degree in Business Administration or Human Resources Management would be a great asset.
+Any experience in office work may also increase the chances of becoming an HR Administrator.

-Those who have completed their high school diploma may also become a HR Administrator.
+Those who have completed their high school diploma may also become an HR Administrator.

-For more information on becoming a HR Administrator, visit HR Administrator salaries and job description page.
+For more information on becoming an HR Administrator, visit HR Administrator salaries and job description page.